NN-Project-2/Emotion-TTS-Emebddings/README.md

 </p>

 In the **GPT-based TTS pipeline**, input text is tokenized with a **BPE tokenizer** and embedded into subword representations, which are passed through **GPT-style Transformer blocks** trained to predict discrete latent codes from a **VQ-VAE encoder** of acoustic features.
 Pre-computed emotion embeddings, encoding both speaker identity and emotional state, are projected to match model dimensions and injected into the Transformer blocks via **concatenation and FiLM conditioning**.
-The same **α scalar** and dimension-wise ** vector** are applied to control the overall intensity and fine-grained aspects of emotion, allowing dynamic modulation of expressivity during synthesis.
+The same **α scalar** and dimension wise ** vector** are applied to control the overall intensity and fine grained aspects of emotion, allowing dynamic modulation of expressivity during synthesis.
 During training, emotion embeddings are incorporated into the model alongside content features, enabling the decoder to generate speech that reflects both the desired linguistic content and the specified emotional intensity, while maintaining speaker characteristics across multiple languages and speakers.

 <p align="center">
   <img src="Architecture/e.png" alt="GPT Architecture" width=400>